 - relatives and loved ones to be kept informed of your progress, with your consent

-- to have access to an advocate if you need one
+- to have access to an advocate, if you need one

 Who’s who on the ward?

-- modern matron
+- a modern matron

-- ward manager
+- a ward manager

-- staff nurse
+- a staff nurse

-- associate practitioner
+- an associate practitioner

 - trainee clinical staff